What does the Construction Craft Laborers Apprenticeship Program Entail?

 1. Not less than 18 years of age.

-high school diploma or GED required. (a copy is needed for our records)
+school diploma or GED required. (a copy is needed for our

-5. Must submit to and pass a drug test in compliance with current drug testing standards.
+submit to and pass a drug test in compliance with current drug

-meet the above minimum qualifications to participate in our
+If you meet the above minimum qualifications to participate in

-program, please come prepared to fill out the applications that
+our program, please fill out the application online at

 All applications will be kept on file for two (2) years.